isomerpages/nlb-biblioasia/pages/Johor at the 1893 Chicago World's Fair.md

 Growing up in a society where too often, the discourse around Malays relegates the community to a minimal role in the modern past and present,[^40] I was thrilled to find a Malay state demanding a place on the stage of history, to have a share in its making.
 It is in retrieving and rewriting such stories back into wider consciousness that we truly appreciate history as a grand movement of the small and forgotten.

+<div>I wish to thank Martyn Low and Marcus Ng for pointing me to some important archival material, and Yu-Mei Balasingamchow for comments on the draft.</div>

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol%2018%20Issue%202/Authors/Benjamin%20J%20Q%20Khoo.png" style="width: 100px; height: 100px;"/>